-"For I the Lord thy God am a Jealous God, visiting the iniquities of the fathers upon the children unto the third and fourth generation of them that hate me"; ...
 "For I, the Lord thy God, am a God of loving-kindness and mercy, considering the errors of the fathers as mitigating circumstances in judging the children unto the third and fourth generation"!

-Even a fool knows that no set of words, humanly or divinely devisable, could bear such enormity of contrary translation; this is self-evident.
+Even a fool knows that no set of words, humanly or divinely

+devisable, could bear such enormity of contrary translation; this is self-evident.
 The simple Hebrew words of verse 5 do not admit of a word of tampering in translation.
 Even the present translations into modern languages make apparent the correctness of the familiar rendering.
-The words of verse 5-"visiting the iniquities . . . of them that hate me," close with a semicolon, followed immediately by their antithesis:-"And shewing mercy [Heb. chesed] unto thousands of them that love me, and keep my commandments." (v.
-6; Deut. v, 9, 10.)
-The "Jealous God" pursues the progeny of those "that hate" him, and "shews mercy . . . to them that love" him.
+The words of verse 5 -- "visiting the iniquities ... of them that hate me," close with a semicolon, followed immediately by their antithesis: -- "And showing mercy [Heb. chesed] unto thousands of them that love me, and keep my commandments." (v.
+6; Deut. v.
+9, 10.)
+The "Jealous God" pursues the progeny of those "that hate" him, and "shows mercy ... to them that love" him.
 The inspired "correction" of the "mistranslation" leaves verse 6 meaningless and redundant.

 But the two simple Hebrew words chiefly involved make this fraudulent "correction" ridiculous and impossible.
-In Hebrew, Yahveh says from Sinai: "Anoki yahveh elohe-ka EL QANNA-I Yahveh thy God [am a] Jealous God."
-The only false translation in this verse is "Lord thy God" for the 6,000-times falsified "Yahveh thy God," as elsewhere noted.
-Always "qanna" means "jealous"-and is used of the "jealous god," husband, wife, etc. The "joker" in this false "correction" is apparent from the word "chesed-mercy," hundreds of times used in Holy Writ.
-There is no Hebrew word meaning "lovingkindness"; this is a fanciful rendering given by the pious translators to the same old word "chesed-mercy."
-Even the Infallible One knows -or can look in a Hebrew dictionary or concordance and see-that "el ganna . . . visiting iniquity"-cannot be twisted into "el chesed and chesed . . . shewing chesed-mercy" to only those that love him.
-And how many thousands of "corrections" of words "now believed mis-176 translated," would be necessary to whitewash the barbarian Yahveh of Holy Writ into a "whited sepulchre" of civilized deity!
+In Hebrew, Yahweh says from Sinai: "Anoki yahweh elohe-ka EL QANNA -- I Yahweh thy God [am a] Jealous God."
+The only false translation in this verse is "Lord thy God" for the 6,000-times falsified "Yahweh thy God," as elsewhere noted.
+Always "qanna" means "jealous' -- and is used of the "jealous god," husband, wife, etc. The "joker" in this false "correction" is apparent from the word "chesed -- mercy," hundreds of times used in Holy Writ.
+There is no Hebrew word meaning "loving-kindness"; this is a fanciful rendering given by the pious translators to the same old word "chesed -- mercy."
+Even the Infallible One knows -- or can look in a Hebrew dictionary or concordance and see -- that "el ganna ... visiting iniquity" -cannot be twisted into "et chesed and chesed ... showing chesed -mercy" to only those that love him.
+And how many thousands of "corrections" of words "now believed mistranslated," would be necessary to whitewash the barbarian Yahweh of Holy Writ into a "whited sepulchre" of civilized deity!